image

 Roles and responsibilities

-Project control professionals play crucial roles in ensuring project success.
-Common positions include Project Control Analyst, Cost Engineer, and Planning Scheduler.
-These roles involve monitoring project performance, analysing data, and providing strategic recommendations.
+Project control professionals can help you manage projects effectively.
+Some popular positions include Project Control Analyst, Cost Engineer, and Planning Scheduler.
+They monitor the project’s performance, analyse the data, and make recommendations.

 Required skills and qualifications